 Praying to God is not the same as strolling into a shopping mall to pick up any goods we desire or fancy.
 Unfortunately, today, there are many believers with these erroneous concepts of God and prayer.

 Although you can pray anywhere, anytime, and pray about or for anything; however, you cannot pray anyhow because God has given us in the Bible specific instructions and guidelines on how to pray effectively.

 When you pray anyhow, contrary to God-given principles of prayers in the New Testament, God is not bound to answer your prayers.

-It is therefore imperative for us to understand basic truths or principles of prayer in the New Testament lest we waste our time and energy praying all manners of prayers that God will not answer, and so that we may avoid the accompanying frustration of unanswered prayers.
+It is therefore imperative for us to understand fundamental truths or principles of prayer in the New Testament lest we waste our time and energy praying all manners of prayers that God will not answer and so that we may avoid the accompanying frustration of unanswered prayers.

 First, Prayer is a spiritual offering meant only to be offered to the Almighty God, the Creator of the heavens and the earth:

 The Bible teaches that our prayers are like a spiritual offering and that God is the only One who is worthy of receiving the offering of our prayers.

 3 Then another angel, having a golden censer, came and stood at the altar.
 He was given much incense, that he should offer it with the prayers of all the saints upon the golden altar which was before the throne.